burcturkoglu/songs-db-api/README.md

 # REST API for Songs DB with Flask and MongoDB

-This service is written for GET or POST informations on a song database which have features like,
+This service is written for GET or POST informations on a song database with Flask and locally installed MongoDB, it has features like,
   * song_id
   * artist
   * title